-(IV) Terms and conditions of the balance outstanding:
+(IV) Terms and conditions:

 - 1. The transactions with related parties are made on terms equivalent to those that prevail in arm's length transactions.
-Outstanding balances at the year-end are unsecured and interest free excepts short term loan and settlement occurs in cash as per the terms of the agreement. - 2.
-Loans in INR taken from the related party carries interest rate 9.00% - 3.
-The Company has not provided any commitment to the related party as at March 31, 2019.
+Outstanding balances at the year-end are unsecured and interest free except short term loan and settlement occurs in cash as per the terms of the agreement. - 2.
+Loans in INR taken from the related party carries interest rate 9%. - 3.
+The Company has not provided any commitment to the related party as at March 31, 2020.

-24 Segment Reporting
+25 Segment Reporting

 The Operating segment of the company is identified to be "DBFOT" or "Hybrid Annuity", as the Chief Operating Decision Maker (CODM) reviews business performance at an overall company level as one segment and hence, does not have any additional disclosures to be made under Ind AS 108 Operation Segments.
-Further, the comapny also primarily operates under one geographical segment namely India.
+Further, the company also primarily operates under one geographical segment namely India.

-25 Operating Lease:
+26 Operating Lease

 Office premise of the Company have been taken on operating lease basis.
 The lease rent paid during the year Rs.
-1.06 million (March 31, 2018: Rs.
-0.80 million).
-These operating lease agreement are cancellable by giving short period notice by either of the parties to the agreement.
+1.06 million (March 31, 2019: Rs.
+1.06 million).
+This operating lease agreement is cancellable by giving short period notice by either of the parties to the agreement.

-26 Trade dues to MSME
+27 Trade dues to MSME